-Magna International Inc. (MG), North America’s largest auto-parts supplier, rose the most since February after it reported that first-quarter profit rose 6.5 percent and raised its full-year sales forecast.
+Magna International Inc. (MG), North America’s largest auto-parts supplier, rose the most in two months after it reported that first-quarter profit rose 6.5 percent and raised its full-year sales forecast.

 North American light-vehicle production rose 17 percent in the first quarter to 3.97 million units, according to researcher IHS Automotive.
 That helped boost Magna sales by 6.6 percent to $7.67 billion.
 The average estimate of nine analysts was for sales of $7.49 billion, according to data compiled by Bloomberg.